JumingXiong/Access-HuggingFace/README.md

 - This setup does not require `sudo`.
 - Each user can create their own `~/.certs/my-ca-bundle.crt`.
-- Other users can reuse a shared copy only if they have permission to read it.
-- The proper system-wide fix is for an administrator to install the Vanderbilt/VUMC root CA into the server trust store.
+- The file `~/.certs/my-ca-bundle.crt` is the important file to keep.
 - Do not use `curl -k` or disabled SSL verification as a long-term solution.